|Carbon's Digital Light Synthesis technology proved to be the optimal|

 method for fabricating a

-hemocytometer adaptor used in BD's Rhapsody diagnostic device.
+hemocytometer adapter used in BD's Rhapsody single-cell analysis system.
 Image courtesy Carbon.

 “We looked at the manufacturing methods available to us for this part.
 Injection molding and milling had clear limitations,” explained Monahan, because of the part geometry and the small production quantities.
 Scalability, however, was also an issue.
 “Let’s say we’re making 30 this year, but we might need to make 60 or 100 next year, so the process needs to be scalable.
 It may not sound like a lot, but you are doubling the requirements.”

 |Larry Monahan, Associate Director of Corporate Computer-Aided Engineering at BD, spoke to MD&M West/PLASTEC West attendees about his company's journey into additive manufacturing.|

 Monahan’s team compared the cost of injection molding versus additive manufacturing as well as the resulting lead time and time to market.
 “We have a spreadsheet at BD that calculates the total cost of ownership and it showed that the cost of additive was stable across the board.
 Injection molding had a high cost at the outset, obviously, because of tooling.
 For this part and looking 10 to 15 years out, additive manufacturing made the most sense.”

 Of the 3D printing technologies available in house, BD chose Carbon’s DLS because of the resolution that can be achieved as well as the accuracy, speed and available materials.
 Carbon’s RPU 61 rigid polyurethane was selected for this product.
 Carbon describes the material as offering a unique combination of biocompatibility, sterilizability and durability, in addition to engineering-grade mechanical properties, abrasion resistance and chemical resistance.